-A leaking toilet is one of the most common plumbing problems in homes and commercial buildings.
-In many cases, the root cause is a worn flange or failed seal.
-Toilet flange and seal repair kits offer a cost-effective, DIY-friendly solution that can restore proper function without replacing the entire toilet system.
+A leaking toilet is one of the most common plumbing problems in homes, apartments, and commercial buildings.
+In many cases, the issue isn't the toilet itself — it's a worn toilet flange or a failed seal underneath the base.

 A toilet flange and seal repair kit is a packaged solution designed to fix leaks between the toilet base and the drain pipe.
-It typically includes:
+These kits restore a watertight and stable connection between the toilet and the floor.

 Replacement wax ring or wax‑free seal